SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway.md

 If not specified, no private IP address will be assigned to the app gateway.
 At least one of privateIpAddress or publicIpAddressId must be supplied.

-publicIpAddressId: (optional) string
+publicIpAddressId: (required) string

-An ID of a public IP address resource.
+Public IP address resource. v2 App Gateways require a public IP address (older v1 ones didnt).
-If not specified, no public IP address will be assigned to the app gateway.
 At least one of privateIpAddress or publicIpAddressId must be supplied.

 httpFrontendPort: (optional) int